 association plans or union plans.
 Before you sign up

 for any insurance plan, contact the Idaho

 Department of Insurance to find out if the plan and the selling agent are licensed to

 do business in Idaho.
-Though the agent may tell you he/she
+Anyone

 selling insurance in Idaho must be licensed in Idaho, both